Tarja Turunen: 2015–2018: Ave Maria, The Shadow Self, From Spirits and Ghosts

+2019–present: In the Raw, Dark Christmas and upcoming tenth studio album

 On 30 August 2019, Tarja released In the Raw.
 For this album Tarja Turunen joined forces with other Heavy Metal vocalists such as Björn Strid, Tommy Karevik, and Cristina Scabbia, thus including in the album vocal collaborations with them.

 On 19 June 2021, Tarja announced the release of a book in October 2021, Singing in My Blood in which the book would share the story of her life in music.

 At the end of 2021, Tarja launched the ten-year project called Outlanders which combines her vocals with electronic beats, and featuring guest artists such as Yes guitarist Trevor Rabin and jazz guitarist Al Di Meola.
 Tarja confirmed in an interview on 15 August 2022, that not only was she working on two albums for 2023, she stated that there will be a new album at the end of 2022.

-On 2 December 2022, Tarja released her first compilation album "Best of: Living the Dream" in many formats to celebrate her 15-year solo career.
+On 2 December 2022, Tarja released her first compilation album, Best of: Living the Dream in many formats to celebrate her 15-year solo career.
+She later announced the beginning of the 2023 Living the Dream Tour in support of the compilation album, starting in the United States.

+On 14 June 2023, Tarja announced her next live album, Rocking Heels: Live at Metal Church.
+The new live album was released on 11 August 2023 by earMUSIC and is the first release of the live series "Rocking Heels".
+The album contains live recordings of her private performance which opened Wacken Open Air in 2016.
+The live album contains multiple metal covers, such as Linkin Park's "Numb" and Metallica's "The Unforgiven", as well as Tarja's own original music and a Nightwish cover.
+The first single "Numb" was released on 14 June 2023, and the second single "Alias" was released on 30 June 2023.
+The third single "The Unforgiven" was released on 28 July 2023.